 - Skin and soft tissue injuries.
 Road rash is common, as are lacerations and bruising.

 These injuries can cost you many thousands of dollars in medical bills, lost wages and ongoing treatments.
 If someone you love died in a bicycle accident, you may have counted on their income to make ends meet – and now they’re gone.
-You have the right to explore your legal options for compensation.Compensation for Fort Lauderdale Bicycle Accidents
+You have the right to explore your legal options for compensation with a bicycle accident attorney in the Fort Lauderdale area.Compensation for Fort Lauderdale Bicycle Accidents

 When it comes to winning compensation – whether via a pre-trial settlement or injury trial – the first thing that must be established is who was at-fault.